irelandjoe/xdk-mqtt/documentation/xdk-onboarding.md

 Let's hardcode the WiFi and the MQTT credentials of your device.
 First, you'll need to connect the device.
-If you're using a virtual machine, you will need to make it available to it.
+If you're using a virtual machine, you will need to make XDK available in VirtualBox.

+### Make XDK available in VirtualBox

 *IMPORTANT: If you're not using a virtual machine, you can skip this first set of steps and skip to the WiFi and MQTT credential sections below.
 Just